-We’ve put together an explanation of some well-known roles that you could end up working in shortly after or long after studying our Film and TV Production course, and some that are not so obvious.
+We’ve put together some well-known roles that you could end up working in after studying our Film and TV Production course, and some that are not so obvious.

 The producer initiates, coordinates, supervises and controls matters such as raising funding, hiring key personnel and arranging distributors.
 The producer is involved throughout all phases of the film making process from beginning to end.
 In Television, the producer manages the whole project and production of the series or programmes.

 The Director is the top dog on set, also known as the captain of the ship.
 They are responsible for overseeing everything that goes on while on set.
 They are in charge of translating the screenplay to film, being aware of the in-depth technical knowledge and managing all talent and staff on set.
 It can often be very stressful having to work to the producers demands and deal with any issues that may arise.